Alice Coachman traveled a long route to become the first black woman ever to win an Olympic gold medal.

 And even when Coachman achieved success – winning the first of a remarkable 10 consecutive AAU outdoor high jump titles in 1939, at age 15 – she was unable to perform on a national stage: in 1940 and 1944, the Olympic Games were canceled because of World War II.

 Still, Coachman persevered.
 She had attended Tuskegee Institute and Albany State College and made her Olympic debut at the London 1948 Olympic Games, where she set American and Olympic records with a successful first attempt at 5 feet 6 1/8 inches.
-She was the only American woman to win a gold medal at the London 1948 Olympic Games – presented to her by King George VI — and her success paved the way for other African-American female track stars.
+She was the only American woman to win a gold medal at the London 1948 Olympic Games – presented to her by King George VI — and her success paved the way for other black American female track stars.

 “I made a difference among the blacks, being one of the leaders,” Coachman said.
 “If I had gone to the Games and failed, there wouldn’t be anyone to follow in my footsteps.
 It encouraged the rest of the women to work harder and fight harder.”